 People often see location scouting as a mini adventure to seek out a stunning and befitting location.

-Yet the location scouting meaning much deeper than that.
+Yet, location scouting is much deeper than that.

 They do negotiations, searching for potential risks and things that might slow down the process.

-To sacrifice a tremendous amount of time and effort to make the session progress go smoothly, that is the location scouting definition.
+To sacrifice a tremendous amount of time and effort to make the session progress go smoothly is the location scouting definition.